aayush-cqu/12312316-COIT20261-2026T1/week02.md

 3. IP Address of Hosts

-**Host 1 and Host 2** \

-**Host 1**
+**Host 1** \
 ![Host-Screenshot](images/Setting-IP-12312316-host1.png)

-**Host 2**
+**Host 2** \
 ![Host-Screenshot](images/Setting-IP-12312316-host2.png)

 **Host 3**

-The IP for Host3 is assigned using command from terminal ( *ip address add <ipaddress>/<mask> dev eth0* ) \
-*#ip address 10.1.1.4/24 dev eth0* \
+The IP is assigned via console.
+Open Host3 terminal and edit the configuration file *interfaces* located in /etc/network directory.
+Used text editor nano to edit the configuration file. \
-The IP Configuration gets erased upon restart of the linux host.
+The IP assigned is fixed and the restart doesnt removed the IP.

 ![Host-Screenshot](images/Setting-IP-12312316-host3.png)

 **Host 4**

-The IP is assigned via terminal.
-Open host4 terminal and edit the configuration file *interfaces* located in /etc/network directory.
-Used text editor nano to edit the configuration file. \
-The IP assigned is fixed and the restart doesnt removed the IP.
+The IP for Host4 is assigned using command from console ( *ip address add <ipaddress>/<mask> dev eth0* ) \

 ![Host-Screenshot](images/Setting-IP-12312316-host4.png)